zemendes1/ETL-Pipeline-Coffee-Data/README.md

 # Tech-Stack-Demonstration

 ## Overview
-This project demonstrates a simple Python application that interacts with AWS S3 and a PostgreSQL database.
+This project demonstrates a Python application that interacts with an S3 bucket and a PostgreSQL database.
 The application is containerized using Docker and integrates with Grafana for visualization purposes.

 ## Features
 - Connects to a PostgreSQL database.
-- Uploads and downloads files to/from AWS S3.
+- Uploads and downloads files to/from MinIo S3.
 - Uses Docker for containerization.
 - Pre-commit hooks for code quality checks.